Laser Treatments for Glaucoma

 Mr Tariq Ayoub - 27 Jun 2021

-Laser treatment can be used to decrease the amount of fluid in the eye, either by increasing the drainage of fluid out of the eye, or by reducing the amount of fluid that is made in the eye.
-The type of laser treatment employed is generally dependent on the type on glaucoma you have.
+Laser treatment can be used to decrease the amount of fluid in the eye, either by increasing the drainage of fluid out of the eye or by reducing the amount of fluid that is made in the eye.
+The type of laser treatment employed is generally dependent on the type of glaucoma you have.

 The various types of laser treatments for glaucoma include:

 SLT and ALT are used to treat open-angle glaucoma or ocular hypertension.
 SLT and ALT (argon laser trabeculoplasty) are very similar.
 SLT is a newer form of treatment and uses a gentler laser.
 The laser is targeted at the drainage channel in the eye, opening it up so that fluid can drain out of the eye more easily.
 This lowers IOP, which reduces the risk of damage to the optic nerve.

 SLT is used when eye drop medications are not lowering the eye pressure enough or are causing significant side effects.
 It can also be used as an initial treatment in glaucoma.
 SLT lowers the IOP by about 30% when used as initial therapy.
 The effects will generally last between 1 and 5 years, and in some cases, longer than that.
 If the effects wear off, then the procedure can be repeated

 At Oculase, we use SLT laser treatment for open-angle glaucoma.

 Laser iridotomy and laser iridoplasty are used to treat angle-closure glaucoma or narrow angles.
 This is where the iris (the coloured bit of the eye) is pushed forward, blocking off the natural drainage pathway for the fluid in the eye.
 This causes the fluid in the eye to build up, increasing IOP and damaging the optic nerve.